mahesh-bora/Flying-Object-Detection/README.md

 ## License
 This project is released under 'MIT License'.
 ## Conclusion
-In conclusion, this project leverages the power of Ultralytics YOLO v8 for real-time object detection.
-With features like webcam-based detection and processing of uploaded video files, it offers a versatile solution for various applications.
+In conclusion, this project leverages the power of Ultralytics YOLO models for real-time flying object detection.
+With features like webcam-based detection and processing of uploaded video and image files, it offers a versatile solution for various applications.